TabelO-1/DND/Places/Part Two/VIOC/VIOC.md

   1. Slums: Very poor people and many gangs reside here.
   2. Lower Docks: Docks for lower-class mining operations and some illegal activity, with little to no security.
   3. Bottom of the Spire: Contains the very bottom of the spire, mostly abandoned with some secrets.

+The Central Spire in the lower half of the station has a elevator that goes up and down the entire bottom half's area.
+Only Conglomerate Employees and Authorizied Persons may travel using the elavator.
+To access it the players will need to create a fake id card, steal one, or find an organziation that would give them a real one.
+These ids will get them past checkpoints, however each ID only allows different access points and they will need different access cards to reach the high class area.